rcarbon-del/cc2-1b-finalproject-teamowen-thequestofmojo/README.md

-# cc2-1b
+# CC2 1B | Team Owen | The Quest of Mojo
 For completion of requirements on CC2.

+Submitted by:
+Bulatao, Chris Owyn A.
-Submitted by: Carbonel, Radge Daryll A.
+Carbonel, Radge Dary1l A.
+Carbonell, Jennylyn O.
+Cero, Wyatt T.